hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250926641v1-query-kontext-an-unified-multimodal-model-for-image-generation-and-e.md

 ---
 layout: default
-title: Query-Kontext: An Unified Multimodal Model for Image Generation and Editing
+title: "Query-Kontext: An Unified Multimodal Model for Image Generation and Editing"
 ---

 # Query-Kontext: An Unified Multimodal Model for Image Generation and Editing